Little-Mage/Compile-Fairy-Stockfish/README.md

-# Compile Fairy-Stockfish-latest
+# Fairy-Stockfish-latest
-bmi2 with mingw64.
+Compile scripts for large board and non-large bmi2 with mingw64.